InkWarrior/Remnants-of-the-Protectorate/README.md

 - Make Lore about the Rosenfield Plan.
 - Make Lore for Protectorate Space Stations.
 - Make Lore about the matter manipulator and make additions of it to other parts of the mod.
+- Make piece of lore about the Arch of Peace.